msanders/snipmate.vim/README.rst

 https://github.com/honza/snipmate-snippets

-We also encourage people to maintain sets of snippets for particular use cases.
-That all users can benefit from them people can list their snippet repositories here:
+We also encourage people to maintain sets of snippets for particular use cases so that all users can benefit from them.
+People can list their snippet repositories here:

      * https://github.com/rbonvall/snipmate-snippets-bib (snippets for BibTeX files)